opencast/opencast/docs/guides/developer/docs/development-environment.md

  - Use `bundle:watch IDs` to watch the desired modules, e.g. `bundle:watch 190 199`
  - Make your changes and rebuild the module (e.g. execute `mvn clean install` in the module folder).
  - Watch how karaf automatically redeploys the changed jars from your local maven repository.
 You can verify that everything went smoothly by checking the log with `log:tail`.

+The latest version of the bundle is available after a restart of opencast as well.